 The client will can open up the change order in BuildBook and see option to decline or approve.
 The user who approved, including the Pro, will be noted in the approval label.

 Additionally, if your Client has any trouble approving your Change Order, they can @mention you in the Comments section of that Change Order to let you know it's Approved.

 As a Pro, you can also approve a change order, if you've already received confirmation from your client.

 If a change order gets declined and you need to edit and resubmit, you can use the menu option to Remove Declined Status, edit, then resubmit.

 Track any discounts, write-offs, or other items that you need to reverse out of your budget.

 This allows the client to always see an accurate view of their projected outstanding balance in the budget summary.
 You can set up a full payment schedule upfront, or you can add payment items as the project progresses.
-Note: only payments marked as "paid" have an impact on the budget.
+To learn more about invoicing, head over to this article: Create and send Invoices

 The Financials are client-facing and you can choose what information you want to be visible to your client by clicking the "Client Visibility" dropdown in the Budget tab of your Financials.